-Q: If we're picked for Cohort 1, could we also be considered for future cohorts for other work needed, or is it limited to one cohort per organization?
+Q: If we were picked for Cohort 1, could we also be considered for Cohort 2, or is selection for the WAI limited to one cohort per organization?

-A: If a PHA is selected for Cohort 1, they will not be eligible to apply for Cohort 2.
-If a PHA is not selected for Cohort 1, they will be eligible to apply for Cohort 2.
+A: If a PHA was selected for Cohort 1, they will not be eligible to apply for Cohort 2.
+If a PHA was not selected for Cohort 1, they are eligible to apply for Cohort 2.
 The CDC Foundation recognizes that PHA infrastructures operate differently across the nation and that PHAs may be pursuing interoperability-related projects together.
 Therefore, the CDC Foundation will monitor applications from related PHAs and may follow-up with applicants to further understand the ways in which proposed WAI projects and placements may collaborate on systems improvement efforts across PHAs.